 A good onboarding process can help new hires adjust quickly and smoothly to a new job.
-HR professionals and hiring managers are putting a top priority on making the employee experience better to attract and retain top talent.
-If you haven’t hopped on this bandwagon yet, you should start by taking your onboarding to the next level in order to make the employee experience more memorable and engaging.
-Come up with a great onboarding strategy that you can utilize for most of your new employees and you will set your new team members up for success at your organization in no time.
+HR professionals and hiring managers are prioritizing making the employee experience better to attract and retain top talent.
+If you haven't hopped on this bandwagon yet, you should start by taking your Onboarding to the next level to make the employee experience more memorable and engaging.
+Come up with an excellent onboarding strategy that you can utilize for most of your new employees, and you will set your new team members up for success at your organization in no time.

 1. In-Person Orientation

-As Michael stated, face-to-face meetings are still preferred and are the most beneficial, not only with clients and customers but also with employees.
-Set up an in-person orientation with your new hire to go over the company structure and other necessary details, and even introduce them to upper management if possible.
+As Michael stated, face-to-face meetings are still preferred and are the most beneficial with clients and customers and with employees.
+Set up an in-person orientation with your new hire to go over the company structure and other necessary details and introduce them to upper management if possible.
 This will be memorable for the new employee and provide them with the opportunity to make a great first impression.

 Mentors are similar to the buddy system, with the difference being their seniority level.
 Mentors will help guide your new hires to success.
-A plan should be discussed with short and long-term goals set and consistent feedback should be given throughout the employee's journey to support growth.
-Learn more about what the best mentors do here.
+A plan should be discussed with short and long-term goals set, and consistent feedback should be given throughout the employee's journey to support growth.

-Be prepared by splitting up the responsibilities for onboarding your new hire appropriately.
-Will the hiring manager give the orientation or will HR?
+Be prepared by splitting up the responsibilities for Onboarding your new hire appropriately.
+Will the hiring manager give the orientation, or will HR?
 Will their direct manager share their job duties and responsibilities?
-Take the time to learn who the most effective person is for each task and communicate.
+Take the time to learn who the most influential person is for each task and communicate.
 Everyone needs to be on the same page so that time is utilized efficiently and efficiently.

 5. Timing: Be Organized and Ready